-To reduce the portion of the total grade that is exam-based, and to give you an assignment that requires skills used regularly in the sciences and integrates lessons from class, everyone is expected to participate in a group project that will be presented as a poster in the last week of classes.
-Posters are one of the main ways that scientists communicate research results.
-These projects are worth 30% of the course grade.
+In order to reduce the proportion of the total grade that is exam-based, and to give you an assignment that requires skills used regularly in the sciences and integrates lessons from class, everyone is expected to participate in a group project that will be presented as a poster in the last week of classes.
+Posters are one of the main ways in which scientists communicate research results.
+These projects are worth 30% of the total course grade.